 When Emily and I are making bouquets, we talk a lot about color.
 It’s a running joke of ours that I don’t like colorful bouquets.

 This is not true!
 I love colors and I love colorful flowers!
 Evidence:

 ^ That’s me, loving some colorful flowers.

 But, it *is* true that I often complain about certain color combinations being “too much” for me.
 And, when left to my own devices, I tend to choose pretty reserved color palettes for myself.

 So, I’m going to break down how I think about color when I’m working with flowers.

 None of these things are hard-and-fast rules.
 In fact, I’m usually unaware that I’m following “rules” at all when I’m choosing colors.
 Nevertheless, there is theory behind the color combinations that I’m drawn to and the ones that are “too much” for me to look at.

-Let me explain my first color strategy to you this week: using complimentary colors.
+Let me explain my first color strategy to you this week: using complementary colors.

 The color wheel contains all the colors that the human eye can see, in a simplified and organized form.
 The primary colors–Red, Yellow, Blue–make up the foundation of the wheel.